New Ford Academy

 - Annual reviews.

-Pupil progress meetings will highlight any school concerns and parents will be informed if interventions are to be put in place.
-These interventions/programmes will be monitored and evaluated for effectiveness.
+Pupil progress meetings will highlight any school concerns and parents will be informed if interventions/curriculum adaptations are to be put in place.
+These interventions/curriculum adaptations will be monitored and evaluated for effectiveness.

 If your child has an Education, Health and Care Plan, an Annual Review will take place including the key adults who are involved with your child’s education.